jubyshu/nagisaao/pages/about.md

 title: 关于
 layout: page
 permalink: /about/
-description: Start with WordPress from 2015, and switch to Jekyll in 2018.
-The source code is on Github and deloyed with Netlify.
-Use DisqusJS as the comment system, and all the posts only represent Juby's own opinions.
+description: I started my blog on WordPress in 2015 and migrated it to Jekyll in 2018.
+The source code is hosted on GitHub and deployed via Netlify."渚碧" is a transliteration of "Juby", which is an abbreviation of my name.
+It can be interpreted as "青い渚" in Japanese, meaning "azure shore".
 ---

 ### 关于

-`Update at 2024-11-18`
+`Update at 2025-11-14`

 ------------------

 #### Blog

-Start with WordPress from 2015, and switch to Jekyll in 2018.
-The source code is on Github and deloyed with Netlify.
-Use DisqusJS as the comment system, and all the posts only represent Juby's own opinions.
+I started my blog on WordPress in 2015 and migrated it to Jekyll in 2018.
+The source code is hosted on GitHub and deployed via Netlify.

-"渚碧" is a transliteration of "Juby" which is the abbreviation of my name.
-It can be explained as "青い渚" in Japanese, which means "blue beach".
+"渚碧" is a transliteration of "Juby", which is an abbreviation of my name.
+It can be interpreted as "青い渚" in Japanese, meaning "azure shore".

 -------------------

 #### Me

-I'm very fond of two lines of a poem written by Ya Xian(瘂弦):
+I'm deeply fond of two lines from the poet Ya Xian(瘂弦):

 > 想著，生活著，偶爾也微笑著
 > Thinking, living, and smiling at times